 Fishing is a year-round sport in Albuquerque and New Mexico.
 People who don't live in the Southwest are often surprised that New Mexico is a great place to fish and that there is even winter ice fishing here.

 In Albuquerque, fishing is a popular pastime, and there are plenty of places in the city or just outside its borders where you can spend the day relaxing with a rod and reel.

 The Sandia Reservation north of Albuquerque features fishing all year.
 The three small lakes are stocked with bass, catfish and rainbow trout.
 Sandia is a great place to do family fishing for the day.
 In addition to the three lakes, there is a bait shop stocked with fishing needs as well as snacks and beverages.
 A pavilion is available for weddings and parties.
 For those who aren't interested in renting the large pavilion, a special spot on the lakes can be roped off for your party.

-Situated in the very heart of Albuquerque, Tingley Beach offers dawn to dusk fishing year-round.
+Situated in the very heart of Albuquerque, Tingley Beach offers free dawn-to-dusk fishing year-round.
 The ponds are regularly stocked with catfish and trout.
 Baits and lures can be used in the largest pond, the Central Pond.
 The Children's Pond is for those 13 and under, and it has a wheelchair-accessible ramp.
 The Catch and Release Pond is the southernmost pond, and anglers may use flies and lures with single barbless hooks there.
 This pond is stocked with rainbow trout.